a-gavrilova/split-belt-treadmill/README.md

 # split-belt-treadmill
-Arduino and python code to control speeds of split-belt treadmill.
+Hardware and software for building and controlling split-belt treadmill for head-fixed mice.